-CO29 - Forced Labour Convention, 1930 (No. 29)
+C029 - Forced Labour Convention, 1930 (No. 29)

-Highlighted indicators below have been amended versus VIVE Facility Version 3.0
+Highlighted indicators below have been amended versus VIVE Facility Version 4.0

 Indicator Indicator Description Verifier FAC 3 6 1 Does the Company and any contractors who provide labour commit to meeting all applicable regulatory requirements with regard to Forced Labour?
 Y, N FAC 3 6 2 Are there effective procedures to avoid working under bond, debt or threat?
 Y, N FAC 3 6 3 Are there effective procedures to confirm workers receive wages directly from the Company or its contractors who provide labour?
 Y, N FAC 3 6 4 Are there effective procedures to confirm workers are free to leave their employment at any time with reasonable notice?
 Y, N FAC 3 6 5 Are there effective procedures to confirm workers are not required to make financial deposits with the Company?
 Y, N FAC 3 6 6 Are there effective procedures to confirm wages or income from work done is not withheld beyond the legal and agreed payment conditions?
 Y, N FAC 3 6 7 Are there effective procedures to confirm workers original identity documents are not retained by the Company or contractors who provide labour?
 Y, N FAC 3 6 8 Are there effective procedures that prevent the use of Compulsory or Prison Labour by the Company or contractors who provide labour?
-Y, N FAC 3 6 9 Are there effective procedures that confirm all contractors and sub-contractors are required to comply with all applicable ILO conventions with regard to Forced Labour?
+Y, N FAC 3 6 9 Does the Company have a due diligence process which confirms that contractors providing labour meet applicable labour regulations with regard to Forced Labour?
 Y, N FAC 3 6 10 Where workers are sourced through a labour provider, has the Company confirmed labour providers are registered and or licenced with an authorised body?
 Y, N